BA(Hons) Fashion Communication

 - Developing Practice in Fashion Communication

-Plus, optional modules (the number depending on your credit requirements) from:
+Plus, optional modules* (choice depending on your credit requirement) from:

 - International Exchange